NCRadboud2019/CA_seg/README.md

-URL link to source code, together with all data necessary to run the program  used in your project, and a short manual describing how to use/run the program.
-A sample run, screenshot, or other indication of system behavior (max 1 page).

 Tested with Python 3.6.0.
 See requirements for additional packages used.

 Output depends on functions called, but if you run for example: